Geelong Pubs Pubs Near Geelong Train Station

 Plan Your V/Line Day

-Three day-trip patterns built around the four station-walking pubs.
+Three day-trip patterns built around the four anchor pubs above.

 "Lunch + early evening, last V/Line back" (no overnight)